92% of consumers will leave a brand over bad customer service. Call centers can help boost customer service and CX.

 In fact, it isn’t a bad idea to recommend competitors to customers who don’t fit your demographic.
 This is a great exercise in branding, but also in niche and targeted marketing.

-The author digs into the dark world of paid, fake online product reviews - what they learned is astounding.
+The author digs into the dark world of paid, fake online reviews - what they learned is astounding.

 Not everyone will love your brand.
 Your goal is to build a community around the niche that most resonates with your mission.
 This will set you up for some of the best customer service in your industry.